 The diagram below shows the protocols and the process in place in this kind of architecture:

 smtp proxy-protocol + smtp (INTERNET) ---> 25 (HAPROXY) ---> srv1:10024 (Postscreen / smtpd) ---> srv2:10024 (Postscreen / smtpd)

-Both servers migt be in the same LAN or datacenter.
+Note that the default gateway of the MTA servers is not the load balancer anymore.
+Both servers might be in the same LAN or data center.
 Any type of architecture is now doable.

 frontend ft_smtp bind 0.0.0.0:25 mode tcp timeout client 1m log global option tcplog default_backend bk_postfix backend bk_postfix mode tcp log global option tcplog timeout server 1m timeout connect 5s server postfix 127.0.0.1:10024 send-proxy

-Note: I installed postfix in /opt/postfix directory
+Note: I installed postfix in /opt/postfix directory.

 queue_directory = /opt/postfix/var/spool/postfix command_directory = /opt/postfix/usr/sbin daemon_directory = /opt/postfix/usr/libexec/postfix data_directory = /opt/postfix/var/lib/postfix mail_owner = postfix unknown_local_recipient_reject_code = 550 inet_interfaces = localhost sendmail_path = /opt/postfix/usr/sbin/sendmail newaliases_path = /opt/postfix/usr/bin/newaliases mailq_path = /opt/postfix/usr/bin/mailq setgid_group = postdrop html_directory = no manpage_directory = /opt/postfix/usr/local/man sample_directory = /opt/postfix/etc/postfix readme_directory = no inet_protocols = ipv4 postscreen_upstream_proxy_protocol = haproxy